 Rent and mortgage assistance

 The Salvation Army in Harrisonburg and Staunton Virginia provides mortgage and rent help to those in need.
-They recently received over $50,000 from the United Way that will go into their Emergency Food and Shelter funds. this infusion of cash will assist families and individuals with paying rent and also making mortgage payments.
+They often get funds from the United Way as well as government grants that go into their Emergency Food and Shelter funds.
+This often annual infusion of cash will assist families and individuals with paying rent and also making mortgage payments.
 The main goal of these funds is to prevent eviction from stable housing.
-Eligible recipients need to prove that they are in arrears on their rent or housing payments.
+Eligible recipients need to prove that they are in arrears on their rent or housing payments in order to get a loan or grant.
 Last year they helped dozens of families keep their homes.
 Call (540) 433-8770.

 Another government agency to call is the Harrisonburg Redevelopment & Housing Authority.
 This non-profit government agency offers the working poor affordable housing and rent assistance, and help is offered for low income individuals and their families in this part of Rockingham and Harrisonburg Virginia.
 The government offers Section 8 housing vouchers, and interest individuals can apply for Virginia Section 8 housing vouchers directly at the Harrisonburg Redevelopment & Housing Authority.
 Call the government office at (540)434-7386.